Is a Master’s in Marketing Worth It?

 At SNHU, for example, you can choose to focus your degree on:

-Sunday Barbaro, an adjunct faculty at SNHU, longtime marketing educator and owner of a marketing consulting business, said the unique skill sets developed in these specialized marketing programs can help set master’s degree holders apart from other candidates.
+Sunday Barbaro, an adjunct faculty member at SNHU, longtime marketing educator and owner of a marketing consulting business, said the unique skill sets developed in these specialized marketing programs can help set master’s degree holders apart from other candidates.

 “Some of these master’s degree programs out there are very specialized now, and that’s what makes them very good,” Barbaro said.
 “Those can boost you because you have a clear specialization.”